 This article will help you choose the best Magic Kingdom rides for toddlers and give you the encouragement that you need to plan an epic Magic Kingdom vacation with your toddler in tow!

-Though planning a Disney World vacation itinerary may take a little more work considering that you have a toddler, there is much fun to be had nonetheless!
+Though planning a visit to Magic Kingdom may take a little more work considering that you have a toddler, there is much fun to be had nonetheless.

 Of the 17 rides at Magic Kingdom that have no height requirements, here are my recommendations for the Top 5 Fun Magic Kingdom Rides for Toddlers!

-Consider what rides are most appealing to you and your toddler and analyze their projected wait times.
-Then, determine whether or not to utilize one of your 3 Magic Kingdom Fastpasses on it.
+Next, consider what rides are most appealing to you and your toddler and analyze their projected wait times.

 Top 5 Magic Kingdom Rides for Toddlers

 Peter Pan’s Flight is one of the original Disney World attractions and is also one of the best Magic Kingdom rides for toddlers!

 The ride itself is a calm “flight” through the well-known story of Peter Pan, Wendy, John, Michael, and the gang from Neverland.

 Though the ride’s technology is undemanding and primarily consists of static figures, the nostalgia behind boarding the replica pirate ships and riding above the story of Peter Pan captivates guests of all ages.